LamininSolutions/mfsql-connector/source/mfsql-integration-connector/send-bulk-email/index.rst

  - each row represent a specific template
  - each template has a one to one correlation with the valuelist item in 'Channel'.
 The valuelist item is added in the channel column
  - fromEmail and CCemail can include multiple addressed delimited by ';'
+ - add the select statement for the table to be included as the tablescript column.
+Note that this script must include an insert into ##report.
+The script should have the format 'Select col1, col2 into ##report from table where objid = @Document_ID'
  - Add the subject for the email.
  - Add the Email Profile to be used for the template.
 If null or invalid the default EmailProfile in MFSettings will be used.
  - The head, greeting, mainbody, signature and footer must be include html tags
- - Three placeholders can be used optionally.
-Firstname, user and head. {head}, {firstname], {user}
+ - Three placeholders can be used optionally. firstname, user and head. {head}, {firstname], {user}.
+Note that placeholders are case sensitive.
  - if the {head} placeholder is included then the default CSS from MFSettings will be used
+ - use the {table} placeholder to position the table (if required) in the body.
- - additional placeholders can be customised by addding a placeholder in the table and modifying custom.ChannelEmail to replace the text for each email.
+ - additional placeholders can be customised by addding a placeholder in the table and modifying the custom procedure to replace the text for each email.
  - the email can include a table.
-The select statement for the table is handled in the custom.DoChannelEmail procedure.
+The select statement for the table is included in the Email template.

 Insert Template
 ~~~~~~~~~~~~~~~